GarrethD/Cypress.io_POC/README.md

 # Enhancements
 There are a few things I would like to improve on.
 For starters I would like to remove all hardcoded Variables and add them to structured JSON files for easy iteration and implementation.
 This will help for scalability and reusability.
-For this usecase this was not needed
+For the uscase the framework was used, this was not necessary.

 # Thank You